martin-ev/Who-feeds-the-world/index.md

 }
 </style>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  We see that until the 80s no country in the world was a strong net exporter of green maize.
 It was barely even exported or imported in any country.
 Starting from the mid 80s the **United States** emerge as the main net exporter.
 During the 90s and into recent years, some more countries emerge that are net exporters, mainly in Europe.
-Globally, the United States stays the most important exporter of this agricultural product throughout the years, which is probably why our model identified it as the **strongest predictor of GDP**.
+Globally, the United States stays the single most important exporter of this agricultural product throughout the years, which is probably why our model identified it as the **strongest predictor of GDP**.

+## ADD trend extracted from notebook?!

 ### Which countries are net importers of tomatoes?